FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Samplers/README.md

 # Samplers

-## Update: There are new insights into which settings may be used for Windows, and which for Linux / Mac.
+## There are new insights into which settings may be used for Windows, and which for Linux / Mac.
  Details are discussed [lwks.com starting on page 12.](https://www.lwks.com/index.php?option=com_kunena&func=view&catid=7&id=143678&limit=15&limitstart=165&Itemid=81#ftop) and [lwks.com starting on page 20.](https://www.lwks.com/index.php?option=com_kunena&func=view&catid=7&id=143678&limit=15&limitstart=285&Itemid=81#ftop)